Not many people can say that they’ve been finding winners at the track since they were ten years old. Cam O’Brien certainly can.

 My approach to finding winners has always been ratings based, ever since I starting reading Don Scott’s books as a teenager.
-It has evolved from what I would call Don’s more simple weight rating method to a method that Mark Read developed, time and sectional ratings.
+It evolved from what I would call Don’s more simple weight rating method, to a method that Mark Read developed – time and sectional ratings.
 Of course they weren’t unique to Mark, but he advanced my knowledge in that area.

 By the age of 19 I was already doing time ratings, having read Andy Beyer’s books, and Mark took it to the next stage when sectionals were introduced into the mix.
 From there, having left working for Mark, I developed my own ratings model and have been improving and refining it ever since.

-Unfortunately, it can’t be automated, there is so much that needs some common sense to work it out that the best ratings still require a skilled analyst to work out what they did actually rate, based on their class/weight/time/sectionals.
+Unfortunately it can’t be automated… the ratings still require a skilled analyst to work out, based on their class, weight, time and sectionals.
 I am at the stage now where the ratings are right, and the next evolution for me is “what can I do to add to them”?

-Zjelko and other syndicates have all sorts of bonuses and penalties they apply to horses for how lucky / unlucky, suited / unsuited a horse was in a race, that is something I would like to be able to do too, the problem is it is quite time consuming.
+Zjelko and other syndicates have all sorts of bonuses and penalties they apply to horses for how lucky or unlucky, suited or unsuited a horse was in a race.
+That’s something I would like to be able to do too.
+The problem is it’s quite time consuming.
 Zjelko and the likes have teams of people to do this work, I do not.

 Do you use a purely data driven approach, or video analysis and form or a combination?

 Certainly a mix.
-The rating is a guide, a start point.
-It is what they have done in the past, and it is always the first thing to start with for a horse.
-After that, though, it is about “colouring in” the horse, which comes from a more in depth look at its past runs.
+The rating are a guide, a starting point.
+It’s what they’ve done in the past, and it’s always the first thing to start with for a horse.
+After that, though, it is about “colouring in” the horse, which comes from a more in-depth look at its past runs.
 This is where traditional form analysis and video study come into it.